imabuddha/eidogo-for-wordpress/readme.txt

 match things like margins with the rest of your layout or to change how instances are laid out by default when no alignment has been specified.

-= Can I make SGF files show up nicely on the attachment page =
+= Can I make SGF files show up nicely on the attachment page? =

 Yep, a convenience function is included; you'll just have to edit your theme's attachment.php.
 Right now, the main part of it probably looks something like: